Spray Foam Removal Cost

 • Roof Timber Repairs — If spray foam has trapped moisture and has caused timber rot or decay, roof repairs or replacements may be needed.

-• Loft Re-Insulation — After removal, you’ll likely need to install new insulation to replace the old spray foam, which can cost between £10 and £37 per square metre.
+• Loft Re-Insulation — Once you've had the spray foam removed, you’ll likely need to install new insulation to replace the old foam insulation, which can cost between £10 and £37 per square metre.

 • Skip Hire — Some contractors include this in their quote, but if not, skip hire prices start at around £75.